-Allergen immunotherapy (allergy shots) can be an effective treatment for allergies.
+Allergen immunotherapy (allergy shots) can be an effective treatment for certain allergies.
 Here are the basics on allergy shots and how to help a child deal with them.

 Why Allergy Shots Are Used

 The body reacts to the trigger by releasing chemicals, one of which is histamine.
 Allergic symptoms can include runny nose, congestion, sneezing, itchy eyes, and ear itching or popping.
-Asthma also might occur in some kids.
+Asthma symptoms also might occur in some kids.

 The best way to prevent or control allergy symptoms is to avoid triggers.
 An allergist (a doctor trained to identify and treat allergies) will look for causes of an allergy by testing a person's reaction to specific allergens with skin or blood tests.
 Then, based on the test results, the allergist or another doctor can recommend treatments, including medications and ways to avoid exposure to allergens.

 If environmental control measures and treatment with basic allergy medications are not successful, allergy shots might be recommended as the next step.

 Allergy shots help the body build immunity to specific allergens, thus eventually preventing or lessening reactions from exposure to the allergen.
 Allergy shots also can help kids who have both allergies and asthma have fewer asthma flare-ups.

 The shots contain very small amount of a purified form of the allergens that are causing problems.
 The amount of the allergen is gradually increased over the first 3 to 6 months to a monthly maintenance dose, which is usually given for 3 to 5 years.
 After years of getting allergy shots, a patient may have lasting relief from symptoms.